 What are third-party services?

-Third-party services are web-based technologies that are not exclusively operated or controlled by a government entity, or that involve significant participation of a nongovernment entity.
+Third-party services are web-based technologies that are not exclusively operated or controlled by a government entity or that involve significant participation of a nongovernment entity.
+The FTC uses third-party services to assist it in communicating or interacting with the public.
 These services may be separate websites or may be applications embedded within FTC websites.
-We will always provide clear notice before you enter a third-party service from an FTC website.
+Some third parties provide these services to the FTC under contract, while others, such as social media sites, do not.
+Where practicable, we will provide clear notice before you are directed to a third-party service from an FTC website.

 Privacy Information Regarding Third-Party Services

-With cookies, the information that we collect and may share is anonymous and not personally identifiable.
+The information that the FTC collects and shares through cookies is anonymous and not personally identifiable.

 |http://www.knowledgevision.com/privacy-policy||Not required.||No. The FTC may collect general analytics such as number of viewers watching live webcasts and videos and length of time watched.|

 |Challenge.gov||https://challenge.gov/a/buzz/privacy-policy||GSA’s Government-wide Challenge.gov PIA||No.|